-The GSF Quality Hallmark Awards are endorsed by the "GSF is constantly seeking to make the end of life experience a Royal College of General Practitioners, National Skills good one" Academy and the Care Quality Commission.
-(Professor Martin Green, Chief Executive Care England).
+The GSF Quality Hallmark Awards are endorsed by the Royal College of General Practitioners, National Skills Academy and the Care Quality Commission.

 GSF programmes are recognised by the CQC as a marker of excellence and provide a quality assured approach to end of life care across health & social care, with many GSF accredited homes identified as 'Excellent or good'.
 GSF fulfils the essence of the Care Act (2014) and has principles embedded in governance, promoting ongoing development of practice through the use of after death analysis audit tools, 'key outcome ratios' and reflective feedback from participants, patients and carers.